Canine Tricuspid Valve Dysplasia (TVD)

 Stages of the Canine Tricuspid Valve Dysplasia (TVD)

-TVD is typically split into three stages based on the severity of the disease.
+TVD is typically split into three stages based on the severity of their disease.

 Stage 1

-Mild tricuspid valve dysplasia, associated with a mild leak in the tricuspid valve.
+Mild tricuspid valve dysplasia is associated with a mild leak in the tricuspid valve.

 Stage 2

-Moderate tricuspid valve dysplasia, associated with a moderate leak in the tricuspid valve.
+Moderate tricuspid valve dysplasia is associated with a moderate leak in the tricuspid valve.

 Stage 3

-Severe tricuspid valve dysplasia, noted by a severe leak in the tricuspid valve.
+Severe tricuspid valve dysplasia is associated with a severe leak in the tricuspid valve.

 Treatment for Canine Tricuspid Valve Dysplasia (TVD)

-Treatment for TVD depends on the severity of the disease, but may include medications to reduce fluid accumulation and improve heart function, as well as surgery to repair or replace the affected valve.
+Treating TVD depends on the severity of their disease, but can include medications to reduce fluid accumulation and improve heart function, as well as surgery to repair or replace the affected valve.

 Medications